fouadyousufdar/elasticsearch/intl.en-US/Best Practices/Build a visualized O&M system with Beats.md

         Alibaba Cloud Elasticsearch provides the following access control information:

-        -   hosts: the public or internal IP address of the Alibaba Cloud Elasticsearch instance.
-This example uses the public IP address.
+        -   hosts: the public or internal address of the Alibaba Cloud Elasticsearch instance.
+This example uses the public address.
         -   protocol: set to http.
         -   username: the default username is **elastic**.
         -   password: the password that is used to log on to Alibaba Cloud Elasticsearch.